DrZhivago1/DocWorld/README.md

 	IF "Medical Training" AND "Thanks For All The Fish" are installed:
 		Removes fish from training recipe on medical training table.

+	IF "RIMkea" is installed:
+		Nerf values for work to build/comfort/beauty on furniture items.

 	IF "Soft Warm Beds" is installed:
 		Move beds to Beds tab.